partlyhuman/PebblePieces/README.md

 ppspinner_stop(my_spinner);
 ppspinner_destroy(my_spinner);
 ```
+##PPBitmap
+Not really a component.
+Utilities for messing about with bitmaps directly in-memory, instead of a graphics context.
+Uses normal ``GBitmap``s.
+You can either allocate a new bitmap in memory (conspicuously missing in the SDK), or manipulate an existing one.
+Pixel manipulation functions are marked inline, should be fast enough for most animation stuff.

 ##Contributions
 That's all for now.
 I have a console window that I may add in.
 If you have your own reusable components, please consider contributing them!